Cotton-Eyed Joe: 19th century

-Ef it hadn't a-been for Cotton-eyed Joe.

 Scarborough noted that the song seemed to be well known in the South prior to the Civil War, and parts of it had been sent in by various persons.

 Over the years, many different versions of the song have been performed and/or recorded with many different versions of the lyrics (and many without lyrics).
 "Cotton-Eyed Joe", on occasion referred to as "The South Texas National Anthem", was played for minstrel-type jigs, and it has long been popular as a square dance hoedown and a couple dance polka.

 A resident of Central Texas who learned the dance in Williamson County in the early 1880s described it as nothing but a heel and toe "poker" with fringes added.
 These fringes added to the heel and toe polka were clog steps which required skill and extraversion on the part of the dancer.

 20th century

 During the first half of the 20th century, the song was a widely known folk song all over English-speaking North America.
 One discography lists 134 recorded versions released since 1950.
 In more recent decades, the song has waned in popularity in most regions except some parts of the American South, where it is still a popular folk song.

 Bob Wills and Adolph Hofner and his San Antonians both recorded the song, and according to music historian Bill C. Malone, Hofner's 1941 version was the one that did the most to popularize the song.
 A 1967 instrumental version of the song by Al Dean inspired a new round dance polka for couples.

 The dance remained popular in Texas in the 1970s.
 A circle dance called "Cotton-Eyed Joe" can be found in the 1975 edition of Encyclopedia of Social Dance.
 The men stand on the inside of a circle facing out, and the women stand on the outside facing in; both circles follow a sequence of kick steps and struts.

-The spoke line version gained popularity not only in Texas, but also across the US and overseas. in the 1980s.
-A Western "craze" followed the 1980 release of Urban Cowboy.
-In Merle Haggard's "Texas Fiddle Song" (1981), the final verse makes reference to the "Cotton-Eyed Joe" and features the melody of both the Bob Wills and Al Dean versions.
-"Cotton-Eyed Joe" and its continued popularity in Texas, were referred to in the lyrics to Alabama's 1984 song "If You're Gonna Play in Texas".